lhdbkul/Omeka-S-module-Log/README.md

 ----

 - [ ] Use key "psr_log" instead of "log" (see https://docs.laminas.dev/laminas-log/service-manager/#psrloggerabstractadapterfactory).
-- [ ] Use the second entity manager in all cases.
+- [x] Use the second entity manager in all cases (useless: use direct doctrine query).
 - [ ] Add an option to copy logs inside jobs when the module is uninstalled.
 - [ ] Fix incompatibility between authentication modules (Ldap, Cas, Shibboleth).
 The user id is currently disabled in such a case.
-- [ ] Replace laminas-db by doctrine and a second entity manager.
+- [x] Replace laminas-db by doctrine (no need for a second entity manager: use direct dbal).
 - [x] Separate Sentry into another module?
 It will be cleaner, but heavier in fact because only two small checks are needed, not a full module process.
 - [ ] Improve display for messages like "item #xxx", "media #yyy", "resources #zz1, #zz2" with or without context.
+- [ ] Add an option to log by week or by month, not by day.

 Warning